rainbow fabric under sewing machine

 • Limited stretch and recovery

-• Wrinkles more easily than other knit fabrics
+• Wrinkes more easily than other knit fabrics

 • Depending on the quality of the cotton, jersey fabric can pill over time, especially with frequent washing.